renatosaksanni/fastchacha20/README.md

 ## Security Considerations

+- **Nonce Size:** XChaCha20-Poly1305 requires a 24-byte nonce.
+This differs from the 12-byte nonce used with standard ChaCha20-Poly1305.
 - **Nonce Uniqueness:** Always use a unique nonce for each encryption operation with the same key.
 - **Chunk Index in AAD:** Including the chunk index in the Additional Authenticated Data (AAD) binds each chunk to its position.
 - **Avoid Reusing Nonces:** Reusing a nonce with the same key can completely break the security.